dhelmr/bachelor-thesis/README.md

 positional arguments:
   {build-model,classify,evaluate,list-de,list-classifications,list-models}
-    build-model         Creates a classification model from analyzing 'normal' traffic and stores it in the database. classify            Feed traffic from a dataset and detect anomalies. evaluate            Generate an evaluation report in JSON format from a
+    build-model         Creates a classification model from analyzing normal traffic and stores it in the database. classify            Feed traffic from a dataset and detect anomalies. evaluate            Generate an evaluation report in JSON format from a